wow-signal-dev/metadata-remote/README.md

 ## Why?

 Managing audio metadata on headless servers used to require downloading files locally for editing or installing desktop/CLI music management applications on your server.
-Metadata Remote now eliminates both workflows by providing browser-based metadata editing directly on your server.
+Metadata Remote solves this problem by providing browser-based metadata editing directly on your server.

 **No more:**
 - Downloading files via SSH/SFTP to edit locally